HakimKamari/HakimKamari/README.md

 - 👋 Hi there!
 I’m @HakimKamari.
-I'm a final year student at the Singapore Institute of Technology doing my undergraduate studies in Aircraft Systems Engineering.
+I'm a final year student at the Singapore Institute of Technology doing my degree in Aircraft Systems Engineering.
 I'm here trying to make sense of the world around me.

 - 👀 I’m interested in ...